clc3-CloudComputing/clc3-ws23/README.md

 # Cloud Computing

-In this repository, the content for the course Cloud Computing is maintained.
+This repository maintains the content for the practical part of the course Cloud Computing.

-In this course, we will cover the journey from code to a scalable application running in the cloud.
+This course will cover the journey from code to a scalable application running in the cloud.
 Therefore, we will learn how to build applications using continuous integration pipelines.
 After building, a state-of-the-art cloud technology to operate applications, namely Kubernetes, is explained.
 Then, ways to deploy applications into a Kubernetes environment are explored.
 Finally, we will learn how to operate an application in a production environment.

 ## Table of Contents